ChrisBobotsis/youtube-etl-airflow-demo/README.md

 # youtube-etl-airflow-demo
-This repository is a demo for how you can extract, load, and transform (ETL) data from youtube into a postgres database using Airflow.
+This repository is a demo for how you can extract, transform, and load (ETL) data from youtube into a postgres database using Airflow.

 [![alt text](/images/airflow_etl.png " ")](/images/airflow_etl.png)